Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 Firefox, Opera, Chrome or Safari to the newest version.
 We do not currently support any version of Internet Explorer, though support is planned in the future.

-2. On joindiaspora.com, we run the application using <a href="http://code.macournoyer.com/thin/" target="_blank">Thin</a>
-as our application server and <a href="http://wiki.nginx.org/Main" target="_blank">Nginx</a> as our web server.
-You can use another application server (Passenger, Mongrel...), or another web server (Apache, Unicorn...), but the core team may not have the expertise to help you set it up.
-Same goes for the database, currently we use MySQL but we're close to supporting PostgreSQL as well, it might work already.
-There are folks in the community who do run Diaspora this way though, so ask around in the IRC and on the mailing list.

-3. **Diaspora mandates HTTPS**, as it uses OAuth2 flows to connect to apps.
+2. **Diaspora mandates HTTPS**, as it uses OAuth2 flows to connect to apps.
 You can get a free SSL certificate from <a href="http://www.startssl.com/" target="_blank">StartSSL</a>.
 You'll need to reference the certificate you get from StartSSL in your NGINX/Apache configuration file.

 **Note** While you can certainly get up and running with your own pod by using a self-signed SSL certificate, your pod may not be able to communicate with all other pods.
 It is therefore recommended that you use a certificate issued from a trusted Certificate Authority.
 Unfortunately, this also means that CaCert certificates won't work.
 They are not (yet) part of most certificate bundles.